Pied Piper of Hamelin: Background

 The earliest mention of the story seems to have been on a stained-glass window placed in the Church of Hamelin c.
 1300.
 The window was described in several accounts between the 14th and 17th centuries.
 It was destroyed in 1660.
 Based on the surviving descriptions, a modern reconstruction of the window has been created by historian Hans Dobbertin.
-It features the colorful figure of the Pied Piper and several figures of children dressed in white.
+It features the colourful figure of the Pied Piper and several figures of children dressed in white.

 The window is generally considered to have been created in memory of a tragic historical event for the town; Hamelin town records also apparently start with this event.
-The earliest written record is from the town chronicles in an entry from 1384 which reportedly states: "It is 100 years since our children left."

 Although research has been conducted for centuries, no explanation for the historical event is universally accepted as true.
 In any case, the rats were first added to the story in a version from c.
 1559 and are absent from earlier accounts.

 14th-century Decan Lude chorus book

 Decan Lude of Hamelin was reported c.
 1384 to have in his possession a chorus book containing a Latin verse giving an eyewitness account of the event.